Starbucks opens first Reserve store, sees retail rents easing

-LOS ANGELES, Feb 27 (Reuters) - Starbucks Corp on Tuesday will open the first of 1,000 planned upscale Starbucks Reserve stores as part of a broad strategy to defend against high-end coffee rivals like Intelligentsia Coffee & Tea and Blue Bottle Coffee Co.
+LOS ANGELES (Reuters) - Starbucks Corp (SBUX.O) on Tuesday opened the first of 1,000 planned upscale Starbucks Reserve stores as part of a broad strategy to defend against high-end coffee rivals like Intelligentsia Coffee & Tea and Blue Bottle Coffee Co (NESN.S).

-Starbucks for the first time in 2017 had more U.S. outlets than McDonald’s Corp.
+Starbucks for the first time in 2017 had more U.S. outlets than McDonald’s Corp (MCD.N).
 The world’s biggest coffee chain reached that milestone as competition from high- and low-end rivals mounted, and its own cooling traffic trends sparked worries that it was opening too many stores.

 The new Reserve store is located in Starbucks’ Seattle headquarters building and will expand on the company’s showcase Seattle Reserve Roastery drink menu with new items such as nitro draft lattes.
 It also will serve food from Princi Italian bakery and alcoholic drinks from a “mixology” bar.